What are the common spinal conditions that cause low back pain?

 - No bending, lifting or twisting for three months following fusion surgery

-- Do limit your activities
+- Do limit your activities, but increase your walking as tolerated

 - Incision care – Keep the incisions clean and dry